Harvey Weinstein's retrial moved to next year, lawyer plans to hire a private investigator

 Weinstein was convicted on charges that he forcibly performed oral sex on a TV and film production assistant in 2006, and rape in the third degree for an attack on an aspiring actor in 2013.
 In the new charge, prosecutors say he forced oral sex on a different woman in a Manhattan hotel in the spring of 2006.

+After the court hearing, Aidala said they haven't officially been told of the new accuser’s identity.

+Lindsay Goldbrum, an attorney who represents the accuser, previously said the woman has never made her accusation public and doesn’t want to be identified for now, though she “will be fully prepared to speak her truth at trial.”
-Manhattan District Attorney Alvin Bragg’s office had argued in court filings that holding separate trials would be “extraordinarily inefficient” and waste judicial resources.
-Prosecutors said the cases have significant overlap as they involve similar criminal statutes, witnesses, expert testimony and documentary evidence.

-Weinstein’s lawyers had argued in court filings that the cases should remain separate.
-They said prosecutors are attempting to “expand the scope” of the court-ordered retrial and transform it into “an entirely new proceeding” by including the new charges.
+Manhattan District Attorney Alvin Bragg’s office had argued that holding a separate trial on the new charge would be “extraordinarily inefficient” and waste judicial resources.
+Weinstein’s lawyers contended in court papers that the cases should remain separate, accusing prosecutors are attempting to transform the retrial into “an entirely new proceeding."

 Weinstein has been in custody at the city's Rikers Island jail complex and has faced numerous health complications while behind bars.